-Degree: Associate of Applied Science in Dental Hygiene with a major in Dental Hygiene Length: Five-semester (two-year program) The two-year program is designed to Purpose: prepare the student as a skilled, educated health care provider with the knowledge and skills necessary to become part of the dental health team.
+Degree: Associate of Applied Science in Dental Hygiene with a major in Dental Hygiene Length: Five-semester (two-year program) Purpose: The two-year program is designed to

+Purpose: The two-year program is designed to prepare the student as a skilled, educated health care provider with the knowledge and skills necessary to become part of the dental health team.
 At the successful completion of the two-year program, graduates will be eligible to sit for national and regional examinations in dental hygiene leading to licensure as a registered dental hygienist.
 (Individuals who have a felony or misdemeanor conviction may not be allowed to take the licensing examination.
 This decision is made by the Virginia Board of Dentistry.
 Any questions regarding this issue may directed to the board at (804) 662-9906.)